 Occupational therapy is a critical aspect of caring for patients with neurologic disorders such as Parkinson’s disease and recovery from a stroke.
 As we recognize National Occupational Therapy Month in April, we also celebrate the role occupational therapists play in helping people with neurologic disorders live their life to the fullest.

 Annette Erickson, OT/L, CLT, LSVT, an occupational therapist at St. Elizabeth Healthcare with specialized training in treating patients with Parkinson’s disease as well as specialized training in lymphedema therapy, explains the role she plays in her patient’s lives.
 “Occupational therapy takes an approach to caring for the whole patient.
 We examine not only their disability and how it has affected their life physically, but we also look at how it has affected their mind and their life.”

-Annette is also certified in Lee Silverman Voice Treatment or LSVT.
-This is a specialized treatment program that helps patients with neurological disorders reacclimate to performing everyday tasks.
+Annette is also certified in the Lee Silverman Voice Treatment BIG or LSVT BIG.
+This is a specialized treatment program that helps patients with neurological disorders such as Parkinson’s reacclimate to performing everyday tasks.
 Neurology patients typically move differently, and their motors skills become slower and smaller over time.
-Trouble with fine motor skills such as buttoning a shirt, or large motor skills such as rising from a sofa are tasks that can be improved with LSVT.
-The treatment program will look different for each patient as the LVST treatment is built for the patient’s specific needs and goals.
+Often this includes difficulty with fine motor skills such as buttoning a shirt, or large motor skills such as rising from a sofa are tasks that can be improved with LSVT BIG exercises.
+The treatment program is different for each patient as the LVST BIG treatment is designed for the patient’s specific needs and goals.
 Overall, the program will improve balance and self-care tasks.

 What is Occupational Therapy?